Women's Participation in Open Source Software: A Survey of the Literature: Discussion

-\textbf{Future Women contributors:} When undecided about their future career in IT, women can find the types of contribution made by other women in the present study.
-Although not restricted to the activities presented here, women can be inspired by other women's success and motivations to participate, gain awareness of the challenges reported by other women so they can prepare to face similar ones, and prioritize participation on projects that follow one or more reported strategies.
+\review{ \textbf{Encouragement for women newcomers:}} Women newcomers can become aware of the different types of contributions made by other women through our study.
+Although not restricted to the activities presented here, women can be inspired by other women's success and motivations to participate, gain awareness of the challenges reported by other women so they can be prepared to face similar ones, and prioritize participation on projects that follow one or more reported strategies.

-\textbf{OSS communities:} OSS communities that seek to foster gender diversity can combine and implement the strategies to increase women's participation, as we presented in the Discussion section.
-Moreover, when knowing the characteristics of women who contribute, the communities can target their efforts on them, for example, promoting events at universities (as most of the contributors are at least undergraduate students) and marketing actions focused on a public whose age range between 20-37.
+\review{ \textbf{Opportunities for OSS communities:}} OSS communities that seek to foster gender diversity can combine and implement the strategies to increase women's participation, as we presented in the Discussion section.
+Moreover, being aware of the characteristics of women contributors, the communities can target their efforts on them by, for example, promoting events at universities (as most of the contributors are at least undergraduate students).

+\review{ \textbf{Opportunities for education:}} Being aware of the challenges that women face, educators can address the underlying issues causing these challenges in the classroom to improve students' (all gender) awareness of biases and discuss possible mitigation actions.
+This research can also inform educators who adopt contributions to OSS projects as a medium to teach software engineering~\cite{pinto2017training}.